Comparing Masco (NYSE:MAS) & FGI Industries (NASDAQ:FGI)

-Masco (NYSE:MAS – Get Rating) and FGI Industries (NASDAQ:FGI – Get Rating) are both construction companies, but which is the better business?
-We will contrast the two businesses based on the strength of their dividends, earnings, institutional ownership, analyst recommendations, valuation, profitability and risk.
+FGI Industries (NASDAQ:FGI – Get Rating) and Masco (NYSE:MAS – Get Rating) are both retail/wholesale companies, but which is the better investment?
+We will contrast the two companies based on the strength of their analyst recommendations, valuation, profitability, risk, dividends, earnings and institutional ownership.

+71.8% of FGI Industries shares are owned by institutional investors.
+Comparatively, 92.4% of Masco shares are owned by institutional investors.
+1.2% of Masco shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

+This table compares FGI Industries and Masco’s top-line revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a breakdown of recent ratings and price targets for Masco and FGI Industries, as reported by MarketBeat.com.
+This is a summary of current ratings and price targets for FGI Industries and Masco, as provided by MarketBeat.

 |Sell Ratings